Improve TV sound: What you can do

 TV speakers and headphones: intense listening experience

-The OSKAR TV speaker is designed to be placed directly at the listening position for optimal speech intelligibility.
-The device is characterized by a convenient handle that allows easy transportation.
-Thanks to a strong signal with an impressive range of up to 30 meters, you can enjoy the TV sound throughout your home.
-And for those who want an even more intense and undisturbed sound experience, the OSKAR offers a headphone jack.
-This allows you to use your TV speaker and headphones at the same time and immerse yourself in your favorite shows without being distracted by outside noise.
+The OSKAR TV speaker is designed so that it can be placed directly at the listening position to ensure optimum speech intelligibility.
+The device features a practical handle for easy transportation.
+Thanks to a strong signal with an impressive range of up to 30 meters, you can enjoy TV sound throughout your home.
+And for those who want an even more immersive and undisturbed sound experience, the OSKAR offers a headphone connection.
+So you can use your TV speaker and headphones at the same time and immerse yourself in your favorite shows without being distracted by outside noise.